 People

-Michael LaBattaglia is an associate in the Washington, D.C. office of King & Spalding and a member of the firm’s Healthcare practice.
-Michael specializes in advising healthcare providers in Medicare and Medicaid reimbursement litigation, regulatory compliance, and antitrust matters.
+Michael LaBattaglia is an Senior Associate in the Washington, D.C. office of King & Spalding and a member of the firm’s Healthcare practice.
+Michael specializes in advising healthcare providers in Medicare and Medicaid reimbursement litigation, regulatory compliance, and Organ Procurement Organization and organ transplantation matters.

-His practice focuses on counseling healthcare systems, hospitals, academic medical centers and physician groups on issues such as: Medicare reimbursement appeals before the Provider Reimbursement Review Board; Medicare claims appeals before Administrative Law Judges; Medicare and Medicaid enrollment, audit, payment, and billing compliance; and clinical integration related to antitrust matters.
+His practice focuses on counseling healthcare systems, hospitals, academic medical centers, and physician groups on issues such as: Medicare reimbursement appeals before the Provider Reimbursement Review Board; Medicare claims appeals before Administrative Law Judges; Medicare and Medicaid enrollment, audit, payment, and billing compliance.
+Michael also focuses on Organ Procurement Organization and organ transplantation matters.

 Before joining King & Spalding, Michael worked for four years at a public policy research firm where he performed evaluations of Medicare claim appeals contractors on behalf of the Centers for Medicare & Medicaid Services.